 What you should know

-Some examples of health care fraud are:
+Some examples of health care fraud you may encounter are:

-- Forging or changing prescription forms
+- Any individual forging or changing prescription forms

 How Can I Help?